cyancirrus/autumn_leaves.io/index.md

 # 🍂 Autumn Leaves

-### Autumn Allmon — Developer | Computational Scientist | Lifelong Learner
+### Autumn Allmon — Systems Engineer | Computational Scientist

-*Leafnotes from a developer exploring code, math, and music.*
+*Building high-performance systems at the intersection of mathematics and code.*

 {% for post in site.posts %}
   <div class="window">